 I’m often asked what it’s like living and teaching in China.
 For the most part, it’s great!

-China is a safe country, the people are friendly, and you can eat delicious dumplings to your heart’s content (and there are plenty more reasons why you should teach in China).
+China is a safe country, the people are friendly, and you can eat delicious dumplings to your heart’s content.

 If you ask me, classroom teaching wins hands-down.
 There’s no competition.

 However, it does depend on individual circumstances.
-If you have family commitments that prevent you from travelling, online teaching may be the preferred option.
+If you have family commitments that prevent you from travelling, online teaching may be your only option.

-Whichever one you choose, make sure you’re familiar with all the pros and cons before you start teaching so there’s no surprises down the track.
+Whichever one you choose, make sure you’re familiar with all the pros and cons before you start teaching.
+That way, there won’t be any surprises down the track.

 You might even decide to do both!

 What do you think is better – online teaching or classroom teaching?
-Share your thoughts below.
+Have your say below.